VinceThePiDude/WedsTutorialsRGS/Python/ReadMe.txt

-Join our webinars to get details on thies lessons
+Join our webinars to get details on thiese lessons